maximtyan/notes/index.md

 # Maxim Tyan, 장막심

 - Assistant Professor, [Department of Aerospace Engineering, Konkuk University](https://mae.konkuk.ac.kr/aeroeng/index.do)
-- [Aerospace Design Airworthiness Institute](https://sites.google.com/view/kadalab/) - NRF Center of Excellence (중점연구소)
+- Senior Researcher, [Aerospace Design Airworthiness Institute](https://sites.google.com/view/kadalab/) - NRF Center of Excellence (중점연구소)

 ---

-Welcome to my personal page!
+## Welcome to my personal page!

 I am an aerospace engineer with over 15 years of experience in both academia and industry.
 I earned my PhD from the Department of Aerospace Information Engineering at Konkuk University in 2015 under the supervision of Professor Jae-Woo Lee.